 Below we share the top tips that Create users who achieve that crucial balance between work and life in an infographic, 'Tips From 10 Business Mums'.

-You may have read our earlier blog introducing you to Hannah Marshall of Makers Boutique.
-In this article she will be giving you the lowdown on everything you need to know about successful selling at craft fairs, including why you should, what you can expect and 5 tips from the expert!
+In this article Hannah Marshall of Makers Boutique will be giving you the lowdown on everything you need to know about successful selling at craft fairs, including why you should, what you can expect and 5 tips from the expert!

 There used to be a time when Art and Craft Fairs were a scary place, filled with tumbleweeds, toilet roll covers and gem-trees, and the only place to find creative innovative handmade products was at a Trade Fair or Gallery.
 Now I’m sure Fairs like that still exist, but the Art and Craft Fair has now evolved to showcase your wares in the company of equally talented contemporary artists and designers.